tencent cloud

 After the certificate is uploaded, the server uses the public key in the verification certificate to decrypt the signature of the CA certificate and compares it with the hash value of the content in the verification certificate.
 If they match, the signature is valid, thereby proving that the CA certificate is trusted.

-Managing CA Certificates
+Managing a CA Certificate

 After the CA certificate is registered, on the CA certificate list page, you can view the status of the registered CA certificates.
-CA certificates have two statuses: activated and not activated.
+CA certificates have two statuses: Activated and Not activated.
 Certificates that are not activated can be deleted.

 You can manage registered CA certificates on the page at any time.